inner-outer-space/airflow_experiments/README.md

-# airflow_experiments
+# AIRFLOW EXPERIMENTS
-various config experiments
+This repo contains various Airflow configurations for the purpose of learning the tool

+### AIRFLOW BASIC INFO